 Few cities in Canada can compete with the natural beauty of Canmore, Alberta.
 Nestled within the picture-perfect Rocky Mountains, the city borders Banff National Park and is home to Canmore Nordic Centre Provincial Park.
 Skiing, mountain biking, kayaking, and canoeing are popular activities.

-Unemployment is low and residents find plenty of job opportunities in the tourism and outdoor recreation sectors.
+Unemployment is low, and residents find plenty of job opportunities in the tourism and outdoor recreation sectors.
 Canmore is only an hour’s drive from Calgary, which is considered one of the most livable cities in the world.
 It’s the perfect place to move if you want to be close to a major urban center while residing in a quieter, less-expensive suburb with a better work-life balance.

 Read More: Health Insurance for Foreigners in Canada